 Unless you do the strategy work first.

-Brand Strategy as a Foundation for Creative
+Brand Strategy Is the Foundation for Packaging Design

 In the world of consumer goods, great design is table stakes.
 But what makes creative last is a strategy that looks beyond your management team’s understanding of the universe.
 A brilliant brand strategy allows you to ignore what your competitors are doing (moves that often inspire a we-gotta-do-this-NOW approach to redesign) and build a deep and powerful relationship between your brand and your audience.